Sphinx111/Tetra-Build-1/README.md

 $ cp cdecoder ../recorder/wav/
 $ cp sdecoder ../recorder/wav/
 ```

-NEW: Internal speech codec is now available in `recorder` and `.raw` output files may
+Internal speech codec is now available in `recorder` and `.raw` output files may
 be generated directly in `recorder/raw/` folder when using `-a` flag (experimental).
 Then use the script `raw2wav.sh` in folder `recorder/raw/` to generate `.wav` files.